mthirion/fuse-eap/cdi/README.md

   - Build the application  (mvn clean install)

-  - Deploy the application to the EAP server (mvn jboss-as:deploy).
+  - Deploy the application to the EAP server (mvn jboss-as:deploy).   <br>
     The jboss-as maven plugin is already present in the pom.xml

   - Check the logs to see that the Camel route is running

 To switch to the Karaf runtime (Fabric):

-  - Make sure the package type is set to "bundle".
+  - Make sure the package type is set to "bundle".  <br>
     The felix bundle plugin is already declared in the pom.xml

   - Start the Fabric runtime ($FUSE_HOME/bin/fuse)